 Overall level of service excellent, professional and supportive through a very stressful experience.

-Our legal teams have a genuine passion for what they do.
-Their specialist knowledge is an absolute given (you should accept nothing less) and they pride themselves in working alongside clients to help them achieve the results they seek in their professional and personal lives.
+Our Child Law team have a genuine passion for what they do.
+Their specialist knowledge is an absolute given and they take pride in working alongside clients to help them achieve the results they seek.

 Prior to qualifying as a Solicitor in 2008 Jane was a qualified Social Worker specialising in child protection and child care in an outer London borough.
 She was an experienced Social Worker practitioner, Senior Manager and Independent Reviewing Officer and has an extensive working knowledge of Children’s Services procedures.